anvilsecure/nosymonkey/README.md

 ## Feedback

 I'm open to receiving feedback!
 I'm always learning so please feel free to submit issues and pull requests.
 I'll try to get to them as much as I can.
+Feel free to contact me at alex.popovici[[at]]()anvilsecure.com or via my socials (Twitter: @alex91dotar, Linkedin: in/alex91ar).

 ## Troubleshooting